H&M GROUP PRIVACY NOTICE

 Your right to object to processing based on legitimite interest:

 You have the right to object to processing of your personal data that is based on H&M:s legitimite interest.
 H&M will not continue to process the personal data unless we can demostrate a legitimate ground for the process which overrides your interest and rights or due to legal claims.

 You have the right to request that H&M restricts the process of your personal data under the following circumstances:

-- if the processing is unlawful you can oppose the erasure of personal data and instead request the restriction of the use of your personal data instead
+*if the processing is unlawful you can oppose the erasure of personal data and insted request the restriction of the use of your personal data instead

-- if H&M no longer needs the personal data but it is required by you to defend legal claims.
+*if H&M no longer needs the personal data but it is required for your to make of defending legal claims.

 How do you exercise your rights?

 We take data protection very seriously and therefore we have dedicated customer service personnel to handle your requests in relation to your rights stated above.
 You can always reach them at firstname.lastname@example.org.